innovationOUtside/tm129-robotics2020/content/03_Robot_Lab/Section_00_05.md

 - the `FUNCTION_NAME` __MUST NOT__ contain any spaces or punctuation other than underscore (`_`) characters;
 - the function name __MUST__ be followed by a pair of brackets (`()`), that may contain something (we'll see what later), followed by a colon (`:`);
 - the body of the function __MUST__ be indented using space or tab characters.
 The level of indentation of the firxt line sets the effective "left-hand margin" for the remaining lines of code in the function;
 - the body of the function must include __AT LEAST__ one valid statement / line of code __EXCLUDING__ comments.
+If you don't want the function to do anything, but need it as a placeholder, use `pass` as the single line of required code in the function body.

-It is also good practice to
+It is also good practice to annotate your function with a so-called "docstring" (*documentation string*) providing a concise, imperative description of what the function does.

 ```python
 def FUNCTION_NAME():
     """"Docstring contain a concise summary of the function behaviour."""
      ONE_OR_MORE_LINES_OF_CODE
 ```

+Run the following code cell to define a simple function that prints the message *'hello'*:
 <!-- #endregion -->

 ```python